TFS Gulf

 • Hi!
 I am Paramnoor Singh, a Chartered Accountant and the Managing Partner of R. Arora & Associates, a legacy firm set up by my father in 1984.

-• But wait, being a second-generation CA does not mean that it all came very easy to me.
-Yes, it did open doors but at every step, I had to prove myself.
+• But wait, being a second-generation CA does not mean that it all came very easily to me.

-• With encouragement from my dad, I set up the Delhi office right from scratch, introduced a totally new line of service, and created a strong clientele.
+• With encouragement from my dad, I set up the Delhi office right from scratch.

 • Here is my story of how we have grown to almost 60 team members and a global set of clients.